ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

 ## Solving the Challenge

-The website contains a variation of chess where you can only see squares where either you have pieces, can go to/capture and you play against a bot.
+The website contains a variation of chess against a bot where you can only see squares where either you have pieces, can go to or capture.
 Beating the bot would give you the flag.
 As an added bonus, every time the bot captures your piece, it spits out a random piece of trash talk in the chat.